john-ngo1/dataviz-project-template-proposal/README.md

 ## Data

 The data I propose to visualize for my project is a dataset that describes information about individuals and how much they pay in health insurance charges.
 From this dataset, some informaqtion like age, sex, smoker, and region are things that stand out as interesting.
+I obtained this data set from https://www.kaggle.com/datasets/mosapabdelghany/medical-insurance-cost-dataset.

 ## Questions & Tasks